 Configuration Snapshots: All resources in your account’s settings are periodically snapshotted by AWS Config.
 These snapshots provide a point-in-time view of your AWS environment, allowing you to compare different configurations and track changes over time.

 Config Rules: Config Rules are rules you define to evaluate the compliance of your resource configurations against specified guidelines.
-You can use pre-built AWS managed rules or create custom rules to enforce compliance with security policies, best practices, and industry standards.
+You can use pre-built AWS Config-managed rules or create custom rules to enforce compliance with security policies, best practices, and industry standards.

 How AWS Config Work?